Late 20th Century Replanned Centres

 © SCC

-The ‘Lansdowne, Hanover, Netherthorpe and Inner Ring Road’ Character Area dates principally to the 1960s and 1970s and includes the sites of three surviving and one demolished inner city municipal housing project.
-The housing estates were all built to replace condemned mid 19th century working class housing and were generally made available for these developments by contemporary slum clearances.
-As a rule none of these estates fossilised earlier street patterns and the forms of housing introduced represented radical changes in patterns of urban living, although as at Lansdowne the deck access system and continuation of earlier street names continues the attempts at replicating some of the character of street life begun at Park Hill.
-The estates are all adjacent to parts of the Inner Relief Road, which although generally built along the routes of earlier roads, often involved the demolition of at least one street.
-The route of the road caused the severance of parts of the industrial districts to the south of the city centre, as well as of the 18th-19th century suburb of Broomspring (originally a continuous part of Broomhall) and of the two central sites of the University of Sheffield.
+The ‘Lansdowne, Hanover, Netherthorpe and Inner Ring Road’ character area dates principally to the 1960s and 1970s and includes the sites of three surviving and one demolished inner city municipal housing projects.
+These housing estates were all built to replace condemned mid 19th century working class housing.
+As a rule, none of these estates fossilised earlier street patterns and the forms of housing introduced represented radical changes in the patterns of urban living.
+However, the deck access system and continuation of earlier street names at Lansdowne continued the attempt at replicating some of the character of street life begun at Park Hill.
+The estates are all adjacent to parts of the Inner Ring Road, the construction of which often involved the demolition of at least one street.
+The construction of the road caused severance of parts of the industrial district to the south of the city centre, as well as of the 18th-19th century suburb of Broomspring (originally a continuous part of Broomhall) and of the two central sites of the University of Sheffield.

 © SCC

-The more piecemeal development of the University and hospitals within the ‘Western Bank’ and ‘St George’s’ Character Areas preserves the most obvious legibility within this area of earlier development.
-Expansion of the University in the St George’s area since the 1990s has been considerable, but whilst the buildings adopt post modern styling, much of the older street patterning, established by the late 18th century and developed along grid-iron lines, is retained.
-Amongst the newer buildings are some important 19th century houses, churches, industrial buildings and the neo-gothic former Jessop’s Hospital for Women.
-At Western Bank, as has been noted above, clearance and demolition have left little historic fabric in what was formerly one of the oldest parts of the suburbs of Broomhall and Crookes.
-The oldest building phases of the Children’s Hospital and University, however, predate the most characteristic period (1945-1980) of this zone.
+The more piecemeal development of Sheffield University’s buildings and the hospitals within the ‘Western Bank’ and ‘St George’s’ character areas preserves the most historic legibility within this zone.
+Much of the older street patterning, established by the late 18th century and developed along grid-iron lines, is retained.
+Some important 19th century houses, churches, industrial buildings and the neo-gothic former Jessop’s Hospital for Women survive.
+At Western Bank, clearance and demolition has left little historic fabric, in what was formerly one of the oldest parts of the suburbs of Broomhall and Crookes.
+However, the earliest building phases of the Children’s Hospital and University predate the most characteristic period of development of this zone.

 Later Characteristics

-This zone has been described so far in terms of the landscape created by large-scale urban renewal and road projects undertaken in the period from 1945-1977, a time period which saw the development of the characteristic developments of this zone.
-The development and investment that characterised this period began to dwindle in the 1970s and by the early 1980s Sheffield’s traditional industries of both heavy steel and light tool production were in serious and near terminal recession (Hey 1997, 238-244).
-The loss of Council revenue from business taxes as the industrial base of the city collapsed, combined with falls in central government grants, (ibid, 245) meant that little spare cash was available for the maintenance of newly created municipal assets of this zone.
-The Brutalist aesthetic, so promoted by successive city architects and engineers, began to become a symbol of the decline of the city and country at large.
+This zone has been discussed in terms of the landscape created by large-scale urban renewal and road projects undertaken in the period from 1945-1977.
+By the early 1980s Sheffield’s traditional industries of both heavy steel and light tool production were in serious and near terminal recession (Hey 1997, 238-244).
+The loss of Council revenue from business taxes as the industrial base of the city collapsed, combined with falls in central government grants (ibid, 245), meant that little spare cash was available for the maintenance of newly created municipal assets in this zone.
+The brutalist aesthetic of these developments, so promoted by successive city architects and engineers, began to become a symbol of the decline of the city and country at large.
 This period saw the rise of a new role for architecture and urban design, often characterised as ‘regeneration’.
-Early signs of this process within this zone are the Moorfoot building created in 1978, for the former Manpower Services Commission (Harman and Minnis 2004, 100) as part of a government drive to relocate parts of the civil service to the regions.
+Within this zone, early signs of this process include the construction of the Moorfoot building in 1978, built for the former Manpower Services Commission (Harman and Minnis 2004, 100), as part of a government drive to relocate parts of the civil service to the regions.

 © SYAS 2001